Loop group actions on categories and Whittaker invariants: Actions by groups of finite type

 We claim that this action is familiar.
 Let $\fg \mod$ is the category of representations of the Lie algebra of $G$.
 There is an equivalence $\QCoh(\pt/ \wh G) \simeq \fg \mod$, under which the strong $G$-action just described corresponds to the adjoint action of $G$ on $\fg$.
 This follows from the equivalence between Lie algebras and formal groups, which holds over a field of characteristic zero.
 The correspondence associates to a Lie algebra $\fg$ the formal group $\on{Spf}(U(\fg)^\vee)$ and it is well-known that $U(\fg)$ and $\O(\wh G)$ are dual Hopf algebras.
+See \cite[Chapters IV.2, IV.3]{GR_corresp} for a thorough treatment.